Click here for the Recruitment Guide

 Women’s fraternities offer members a wide array of opportunities and benefits.
 These include philanthropy and community service events, social activities, academic scholarships, a supportive home environment, a national network of sisters, close friendships, and memories that last a lifetime!

 Contrary to popular myths, being a legacy does not guarantee that a potential new member will be offered membership in his/her family member’s organization.

 Although each sorority is different, most sororities are what you want it to be.
 Therefore, our members are offered generous flexibility to allow them to balance their academic, personal, and social lives with their commitment to the sorority.
 You can be as involved as you would like to be.

 Yes.
 We encourage all of our members to participate in exchange programs to enrich their academic experiences.

-NO!
 Hazing is against the Cornell University Panhellenic Council policy.
-Anti-Hazing policies are taken very seriously by the university and the Panhellenic Council and will be strictly enforced.
+Anti-Hazing policies are taken very seriously by the university, and the Panhellenic Council, and will be strictly enforced.